charlesfu4/NENT-Interview-task/README.md

 To run integrated tests of the backend APIs.
 Please follow the steps after launching the testing db container.

-- Run `npm test -- /test/restaurant_api.test.js` to run the application.
+- Run `npm test -- /test/restaurant_api.test.js` to test the application.
 - Tests will be executed in a log-based manner with success/error messages.

 ### Features Implemented